tiimk/serge/README.md

   datadb:
 ```

-Then, just visit http://localhost:8008, You can find the API documentation at http://localhost:8008/api/docs
+Then, just visit http://localhost:8008/, You can find the API documentation at http://localhost:8008/api/docs

-## 🖥️ Windows
+## 🖥️ Windows Setup

 Ensure you have Docker Desktop installed, WSL2 configured, and enough free RAM to run models.

-## ☁️ Kubernetes
+## ☁️ Kubernetes & Docker Compose Setup

 Instructions for setting up Serge on Kubernetes can be found in the [wiki](https://github.com/serge-chat/serge/wiki/Integrating-Serge-in-your-orchestration#kubernetes-example).